New Garage Doors Tackle the Garage Problem

 Most basic garage doors are homely.
 We have grown used to them, but face it, it is usually the garage that is the ugliest part of the house.

-A few houses are sufficiently ugly that this is not true, but on this website I will try to maintain forward progress.
+A few houses are so ugly that this is not true, but on this website I will try to maintain forward progress.
 A relatively easy solution is to install new garage doors carefully chosen to give the garage as pleasant an appearance as the rest of the house.

 There are some companies that try to do that very thing.
 I will present some garages that take advantage of these products.